 The main two organs of the system are the Spleen (Yin) and the Stomach (Yang)

-The main responsibilities of the Spleen system:
+The main responsibilities of the Earth system in the human body:

 - Transformation: digestion makes nutrients for the Blood by transforming the food intake